ManuelMeraz-PersonalProjects/Tracker/tools/README.md

 * `ENABLE_DOCUMENTATION=ON`
 * `ENABLE_TESTS=ON`

-Requires set_env.bash to have been sourced
+Requires set_env to have been sourced

 Usage: